 - your application’s been approved or rejected

-- you have to provide more information, eg further medical reports
+- you have to provide more information, for example further medical reports

 - there’ll be a hearing to get more information

-The Court of Protection will hold a hearing, or hearings, if you haven’t been able to reach a decision with the people you’ve served.
+The Court of Protection will hold a hearing, or hearings, if you have not been able to reach a decision with the people you’ve served.

 You can also get a solicitor to represent you during the hearing.